BenjaminBerhault/JohnsHopkins/GettingAndCleaningData/CourseProject/CodeBook.md

 ## tidy_data
 Data that we are looking for :
 "the average of each variable for each activity and each subject"

-tidy_data are stored in a file named "tidy_data.txt"